Perceptron Theory Can Predict the Accuracy of Neural Networks: Experiments

 A natural question to ask would be: how to know which level of noise to use to obtain the highest correlation?
 We think that it could be identified in a straightforward manner; we use two observations to do so.
 First, we expect that different networks have somewhat different accuracy.
 Second, we know that the best value of noise is somewhere in between the extremes.
-That is because when the noise is too high the predicted accuracies of all the networks would vanish to zero while when the noise is too low the predicted accuracies would saturate at one.
-Using these observations we expect that the best level of noise should result in the largest dispersion of the predicted accuracies, which can be simply measured by the standard deviation of the predicted accuracies.
+That is because when the noise is too high the predicted accuracies of all the networks would vanish to a random guess while when the noise is too low the predicted accuracies would saturate at one, as explained above.
+Using these observations, we expect that the best level of noise should result in the largest dispersion of the predicted accuracies, which can be simply measured by the standard deviation of the predicted accuracies.
 The dashed line in Fig.~\ref{fig:in:pcorr:noise} depicts mean (across ten experiments) standard deviations for each level of noise.
-As we can see from comparing this curve with the curve for the correlation coefficients, both curves peaked approximately in the same window between $8$ and $17$ dB.
-Thus, choosing the level on noise corresponding to the largest standard deviation we also expect to get close to the peak in the correlation coefficient.
-The absence of a clear peak might be interpreted as the indication that the accuracy of all the networks is so close to each other that we cannot discriminate between them using only information about their perceptrons.
+As we can see from comparing this curve with the curve for the Pearson correlation coefficients, both curves peaked approximately in the same window between $8$ and $17$ dB.
+Thus, when choosing the level of noise corresponding to the largest standard deviation we expect to get close to the peak in the Pearson correlation coefficient.
+The absence of a clear peak might be interpreted as the indication that the accuracy of all the networks is so close to each other that we cannot discriminate between them using only information about the perceptron.

-Finally, we can use the obtained predicted accuracies in order to rank networks using, for example, Kendall's $\tau$ correlation coefficient to measure the quality of the ranking.
+Finally, we can use the obtained predicted accuracies in order to rank networks using Kendall's $\tau$ correlation coefficient to measure the quality of the ranking.
 The largest mean $\tau$ was $0.71$, which is not a perfect ranking ($\tau=1$), but it is far better than random ranking ($\tau=0$).
 Perhaps not surprisingly, these results are not as good as the results obtained for real hidden layer activations but they still suggest that the perceptron itself contains rich information about possible performance of a network, which is in line with the observations in~\cite{UnterthinerPredAcc2020}.
+For predictions obtained from the readout perceptron by other estimation methods please refer to Section~\ref{sect:other:predictions:readout}.